carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   missing.
 Fortunately, they are rarely needed.
 * The locale support is incomplete.

-Your best option if you cannot test on a Linux system is to minimize your use of these features, and watch the Linux build bots to find out if your usage triggered a bug.
-For example if you hit a type trait which doesn't work, we can then add support to LLVM's traits header to emulate it.
+Other than these areas you should assume the standard library is available and working as expected until some build bot tells you otherwise.
+If you're in an uncertain area of one of the above points, but you cannot test on a Linux system, your best approach is to minimize your use of these features, and watch the Linux build bots to find out if your usage triggered a bug.
+For example, if you hit a type trait which doesn't work we can then add support to LLVM's traits header to emulate it.

 .. _the libstdc++ manual:
   http://gcc.gnu.org/onlinedocs/gcc-4.7.3/libstdc++/manual/manual/status.html#status.iso.2011